espressif/esp-idf/docs/api/protocols/index.rst

    mDNS <mdns>

-Example code for this API section is provided in `examples/protocols <https://github.com/espressif/esp-idf/tree/master/examples/protocols>`_ directory of ESP-IDF repository.
+Example code for this API section is provided in :example:`protocols` directory of ESP-IDF examples.